-For instance NOR Census 2016 = 10 NOR Census 2017 = 20 Fund (20 - 10) = 10 places
+For instance NOR Census 2017 = 10NOR Census 2018 = 20Fund (20 - 10) = 10 places

-5.9 4 primary bulge classes opened in 2017-18, all had less than 15 pupils in the class at the time of the 2017 Autumn Census.
-It is likely that all 4 classes will have more pupils by the time of the 2018 Autumn Census and be entitled to additional funding in 2019-20 if this option is supported by Schools' Forum.
-If it is assumed that each class will rise by 10 pupils between censuses then the cost to the 2019-20 Growth Fund would be circa £130K for these 4 classes.
+5.9 Only one bulge class opened in 2018-19, it had very few pupils in the class at the time of the 2018 Autumn Census.
+It is likely that the class will have more pupils by the time of the 2019 Autumn Census and will be entitled to additional funding in 2019-20 if this criterion is supported by Schools' Forum.
+Appendix B assumes this class might be full by October 2019 and would be entitled to an additional payment of £80K.

-Expansion by a Form of Entry
+5.10 Expansion by a Form of Entry

-5.10 The Growth Fund provides financial support for all the years a school incurs a shortfall in funding whilst going through a permanent expansion.
+The Growth Fund provides financial support for all the years a school incurs a shortfall in funding whilst going through a permanent expansion.
 Where a school grows from Reception up to Year 6, they will receive funding for a full class for 7 years if they grow gradually by one class a year.
+If a school doesn't have an additional class then it wouldn't be entitled to funding, for instance a bulge class leaves the school in the top year while an extra class joins in the lowest year group.
+In this case the school will have the same number of classes for 2 consecutive years and Growth Funding isn't necessary.

-Larger Classes or Numbers in Excess of PAN
+5.11 Larger Classes or Numbers in Excess of PAN

-- 5.11 The Growth Fund will provide financial support for schools that admit pupils in excess of their PAN for each whole term that they make each additional place available at the request of Slough.
-For instance, where a school makes 96 places available into a year group instead of 90 at Slough's request, the school would be funded for 6 additional places for each full term the places are available. - 5.12 Funding Mechanism Schools will receive AWPU funding for 'the period' that they make each 'additional place' available at the request of Slough. - Additional Place This is a school place that is over and above the PAN for that year group; it is also higher than the number of pupils in that year group as at the October Census for that academic year.
+The Growth Fund will provide financial support for schools that admit pupils in excess of their PAN for each whole term that they make each additional place available at the request of Slough.
+For instance, where a school makes 96 places available into a year group instead of 90 at Slough's request, the school would be funded for 6 additional places for each full term the places are available.

+- 5.12 Funding Mechanism Schools will receive AWPU funding for 'the period' that they make each 'additional place' available at the request of Slough. - Additional Place This is a school place that is over and above the PAN for that year group; it is also higher than the number of pupils in that year group as at the October Census for that academic year.
 This definition avoids double funding pupils, as schools will receive funding for the number on roll reported as part of this Census.
 Funding will only be provided for pupils in year groups Reception up to Year 11. - The Period This will be agreed in units of whole terms as a minimum except in the first term which may already have started.
-This will allow revenue funding to be provided near the start of each term and avoid the need for claw back.

-- Agreement The funding is not retrospective and will only apply where it is agreed by Slough that funding will be provided in advance. - 5.13 Academies There is an issue with funding of academies between April and August as the Education and Skills Funding Agency (ESFA) funds academies from April to August in arrears.
+This will allow revenue funding to be provided near the start of each term and avoid the need for claw back. - Agreement The funding is not retrospective and will only apply where it is agreed by Slough that funding will be provided in advance. - 5.13 Academies There is an issue with funding of academies between April and August as the Education and Skills Funding Agency (ESFA) funds academies from April to August in arrears.
 The time to claim this funding is January each year at budget build time via the APT.
 Any decisions to create places after this date cannot be recouped from the ESFA.
 Therefore the Growth Fund will also fund this period for academies. - 5.14 Non-Academies As currently happens with bulge classes, the Growth Fund will support non-academy schools from September to March, thereafter funding is provided via the next School Census in October.
 This is because non-academies (maintained schools) are funded April to March.

-Underwritten Places at Grove Academy
+5.15 Underwritten Places at Grove Academy